minio/kes-docs/content/concepts/_index.md

  Version API Operation Argument
 ```

-Each allow/deny rule is specified as [glob](https://en.wikipedia.org/wiki/Glob_(programming)) pattern.
+Write each allow/deny rule as a [glob](https://en.wikipedia.org/wiki/Glob_(programming)) pattern.
-So, a single rule can match an entire class of requests.
+The glob pattern allows a single rule to match an entire class of requests.

+A KES server evaluates a policy as follows:

+ 1. Evaluate all deny patterns.
+    If any deny pattern matches, reject the request with a `prohibited by policy` error.
+ 2. Evaluate all allow patterns.
+    If at least one allow pattern matches, KES accepts the request.
+ 3. If no allow pattern matches, reject the request with a `prohibited by policy` error.

+#### Policy Example

 Let's take a look at an example policy:

 ```yaml
 policy:
   my-policy: